fearnworks/GraphCap/server/GraphCap/providers/system.md

 ## Overview

-This system provides a unified way to manage and interact with different AI providers, both cloud-based and custom implementations.
-It uses a TOML-based configuration system and provides OpenAI-compatible client interfaces for each provider.
+This system provides a unified way to manage and interact with different AI providers, including cloud-based and custom implementations.
+It supports standard chat completions, vision capabilities, and structured outputs across providers.

 ## Configuration